mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 ## Overview

-Prompting the user of a script fo the input of a value, point in space, a Rhino object is important to many interactive scripts.
+Prompting the user of a script fo the input of a value, selecting a layer, picking a point or selecting a Rhino object is important to many interactive scripts.

 The RhinoscriptSyntax module contains many ways to interactively prompt for several different types of input.

-- Values (strings or numbers)
-- Pick Point(s)
-- Select object(s)
+There are three main styles of input that are contained in Rhinosciptsyntax:

+- Get methods.
+These are methods that work with the command line, wait for mouse input or prompt for specifc input.
+- Dialog methods.
+There are some simple specfic dialogs to prompt for input
+- File sytem dialogs.
+Browsing, saving and opening files on the system with Python.

-Like many input methods, not only are the values captured, but they also can be validated so that only the proper input is accepted.
+Many input methods will also validate the user input to make sure only the proper input is accepted.

 ## The GET methods

+<<<<<<< HEAD
 GetPoint():

  Use rs.GetPoint() to ask the user for a single point location, say for the center of a circle.
 LIke most if not all of the Get methods, rs.GetPoint() allows you to specify some parameters- in this case they are all optional, the function will run without any of them specified in the code you type.
 For example, the default prompt is "Pick point", but you can specify a different prompt, for example, "Set center point" depending on what you wish to convey to the user.